Swallowing active dry yeast before drinking alcohol will prevent you from getting drunk.

 So the next day I grabbed a six-pack of beer and a packet of Fleischmann’s and went to work.
 The older I get, the more of a lightweight I surely become, but after shoveling down six teaspoons and tilting back six bottles I felt nothing more than a little buzzed.
 Koch told me he keeps a breathalyzer around at all times just to assure he’s never too drunk.
 He never is.
 And, though I had no tangible “proof,” besides the fact I was still awake, I was pretty sure I wasn’t all that drunk either.

 Likely the most systematic (but still quite limited) attempt was made by the writers of NPR’s The Salt blog, who performed their own yeast-booze experiment with a still admittedly small dataset.
 By drinking beer and wine in combination with yeast/yogurt, with water, and with nothing, they found nearly no difference between yeast and and just drinking without anything else.
-The largest difference came from the water:
+The largest difference came from the water: “A few conclusions were clear: Yeast in yogurt doesn’t slow down the absorption of alcohol very much — perhaps only a tad.
+But drinking a bunch of water before and between beers might have a slightly bigger effect on peak BAC than the yeast-yogurt combo.”

 Unfortunately, the only other data to refute or support these informal experiments come from a non-peer reviewed patent filing.
-That patent was filed by a man Koch cites as both a mentor and as the source of the hot tip about yeast-based inebriation prevention: The late fermentation expert and biochemist Joseph L. Owades.
+That patent was submitted by a man Koch cites as both a mentor and as the source of the hot tip about yeast-based inebriation prevention: The late fermentation expert and biochemist Joseph L. Owades.
 These experiments were conducted in a similar way to the NPR experiment, but resulted in much more compelling results ranging from 28% to 38% reductions in BAC which he attributed to the yeast.

 Owades’ experiments in the patent application have never been published in a peer-reviewed journal.
 In fact, I doubt that any journal reviewers would let the work be published as presented.